The End of the Age

 The “ages” spoken of above refer to the Jewish idea of separating the time before Messiah from the time after the advent of Messiah.
 They thought of human history being divided up into these two ages (Thayer’s Greek–English Lexicon of the New Testament, Page 19).

-The New Testament writers, and Jesus Himself, considered themselves to be living during the period of time where one age was to end (we are going to see that this age is also known as the Old Covenant), and the bringing in of another age (that we shall see is also known as the New Covenant).
+The New Testament writers, and Jesus Himself, considered themselves to be living during the period of time where one age was to end (we are going to see that this age is also known as the Old Covenant), and the ushering in of another age (that we shall see is also known as the New Covenant).
 Their sense of living in the end of an age did not mean that all history was going to end in their time, but that a new age (covenant) was anticipated to come in.

 In the Scriptures, the two ages are contrasted against each other.
 “This age” is contrasted with “the age to come.”
 In order to read and understand the Scriptures it is imperative to have a grasp of the use of these expressions and what they mean.
 An initial examination of these two phrases should lead to the following conclusions.
 The phrase “age to come” implies that the age spoken of has not yet come and is distinct from whatever the present age entails.
 It also makes a statement that whatever the “this age” represents, it requires that “this age” has to have an ending to it.
 Since the “age to come” nowhere in the Scriptures is said to have an end, then the phrase “the last days” in the Scriptures must apply to the end of the “this age” time period or the Old Covenant.
 The end of the “this age” (Old Covenant) time period then becomes the time when God’s eschatological program of events would be fulfilled.
-This understanding is portrayed on Figure One at the end of this Position Paper.
+This understanding is portrayed on Figure 1.

 On some of my charts and drawings that follow, there is a period of time which I have depicted as AD 30 to AD 70 that needs some explanation.
 This time period begins with the earthly ministry of Christ which is generally placed at AD 30 (I am aware that there are some small errors in the ancient calendar that can cause this date to be in error.
 Even with the error, both the beginning and the ending date of this time period would be displaced by the same amount and in the same direction, hence the forty year period would remain the same).
 This is the time that was prophesied in the Bible as the coming of Messiah to His people the Jews.
 This is the “last days” of Hebrews 1:1, 2, in which we are told that God now speaks to us not by the prophetic voices of the Old Covenant (the prophets), but by His Son (Jesus of Nazareth).
 I think Figure 15 might be helpful in giving clarity to this time period.